cgalvez0/java_capstone_project/README.md

 ```
 git clone https://github.com/cgalvez0/java_capstone_project.git
 ```
-Open the folder on the IntelliJIDEA and run the following
+Open the folder on the IntelliJIDEA, open a terminal and run the following
 ```
 mvn build
 ```